Skip to content

 A VS Code extension for inspecting and testing Model Context Protocol (MCP) servers, directly inside your editor.

-Connect to any MCP server, browse its capabilities, call tools with live input forms, read resources, and render prompts.
+Connect to any MCP server, browse its capabilities, call tools with live input forms, read resources, render prompts, inspect notifications, and review connection traffic.
 All without leaving your editor.

 MCP Tool Explorer screenshot